Rudy Giuliani faces subpoena in Ukraine probe | DW | 30.09.2019

 "Our inquiry includes an investigation of credible allegations that you acted as an agent of the president in a scheme to advance his personal political interests by abusing the power of the office of the president," the committee chairmen said in a letter to Giuliani on Monday.
 "You stated more recently that you are in possession of evidence — in the form of text messages, phone records and other communications — indicating that you were not acting alone and that other Trump administration officials may have been involved in this scheme."

-House Intelligence Committee Chairman Adam Schiff and the heads of two other panels conducting investigations are seeking all communications by Giuliani and three other attorneys related to the US president's alleged effort to pressure Ukrainian President Volodymyr Zelenskiy to launch "politically-motivated investigations" against Democratic presidential candidate Joe Biden and his son, Hunter.
-Giuliani's name appears in the transcript of the controversial phone conversation between the US and Ukrainian presidents.
+House Intelligence Committee Chairman Adam Schiff and the heads of two other panels are seeking all communications by Giuliani and three other attorneys related to the US president's alleged effort to pressure Ukrainian President Volodymyr Zelenskiy to launch "politically-motivated investigations" against Democratic presidential candidate Joe Biden and his son, Hunter.

 Speaking to reporters at the White House, Trump railed against Schiff, suggesting he be arrested for treason for distorting his July 25 conversation with Zelenskiy.
 "Adam Schiff made up a phony call and he read it Congress and he read it to the people of the United States and it's a disgrace," he said.